Ela-Rezaei/Senior-Machine-Learning-Engineering-Interview/src/ML_README.md

 ## Chapter 3: ML System Design
 Machine learning system design interviews are quite different from general system design questions, which is why I separated this from general system design.
 Honestly, I did quite a massive search, and there aren’t many resources available online.
 So, I drew from my own experience designing deep learning systems at work, along with the ML system design interviews I’ve conducted—both as an interviewee and interviewer—to create a comprehensive template that captures all the key aspects of ML system design.

+In a machine learning system design interview, you typically have around 45 minutes—and it goes by fast.
+To make the most of this time, I created this template, inspired by this post, to outline steps that help structure your interview, bring order to your approach, and guide your thought process.
+When practicing for your interview, try using this framework until it becomes second nature.